Frequently Asked Questions

 The Department awards a limited number of full-tuition scholarships to incoming master's students each year in a competitive process.
 During the second year, after completing a minimum of 64 course credits and during the internship stage of the program, the Department automatically provides a 75% scholarship to all master's students; students are responsible for the remaining 25% of the tuition.
 Research and teaching assistantships may be available that can support students in selected areas.
 Financial support for internships varies depending on the sponsoring organization.

-What is the difference between the Master of Health Science (MSPH) and Master of Public Health (MPH) programs?
+What is the difference between the Master of Science in Public Health (MSPH) and Master of Public Health (MPH) programs?

-The MSPH is a department-based degree program designed for students who are looking to begin a career in public health.
-It provides a foundation in core public health disciplines while allowing students to develop more specialized skills in a particular area of interest.
-The MSPH includes an internship requirement of a minimum of four months.
+The MSPH is a department-based degree program designed for students who are looking to begin a career in global public health.
+It provides a foundation in core public health disciplines while allowing students to develop more specialized skills in a particular area of interest by choosing from one of our four program areas.
+The MSPH includes a practicum requirement of a minimum of four months full time.

 The MPH is a schoolwide degree program designed to provide students with broad-based education in the areas of population health and disease, as well as training to work with a variety of public health issues.
-Applicants must have a minimum two years of experience in the health field prior to applying.
+Applicants must have a minimum two years of experience in a health field or public health prior to applying.

 The two degrees are equivalent in terms of their level of recognition and respect in the field of public health.